4Thought-Studios/epochly-cli/README.md

 ## Contributing

-Unless you are part of Epochly / 4Thought Studios development team, its probably not work contributing as this is for us.
+Unless you are part of Epochly / 4Thought Studios development team, its probably not work contributing as its intended for internal development of our app - thank you though!
 That being said, I'm not going to deny PRs or anything!